Satpura National Park

 The sole home of the Asiatic Lions in Gujarat, Gir National Park fed by perennial and seasonal rivers and streams, the sanctuary has large water bodies like the Kamleshwar Dam which boasts a good number of crocodiles and birds.

 While driving through this thick & undisturbed forest, besides Asiatic lions, you can also find spotted deer, large antelopes, four-horned antelopes, gazelles, crocodiles and rarely seen leopards.
 For bird lovers, there are over 300 species, most of them resident.

 @ Lion Safari Camp – A luxury wildlife camp located in a private mango orchard overlooking the Hiran River.
 Stay in one of the 21 Ac Luxury Tents, each with large well furnished bedrooms and an attached en-suite bathroom.
 All the tents are beautifully furnished with natural materials and open out to an extended deck - An ideal place to sit and relax amongst nature.

 This Grassland Kingdom is well known for its one-horned rhinoceros in Assam, one of India’s best-known tourism wildlife mascots.
 It has a thundering conservation success story; from 12 rhinos in 1950s to 2000 rhinos at present.
-Kaziranga stunningly beautiful landscape comprises savannah grassland, the green and fertile plains of the Brahmaputra River, as well as evergreen, moist deciduous and swamp forests.
+Kaziranga, a stunningly beautiful landscape comprises of savannah grassland, the green and fertile plains of the Brahmaputra River, as well as evergreen, moist deciduous and swamp forests.

 Kaziranga National Park is also a home for 100 tigers, 1800 wild buffaloes, 1300 wild elephants, 9000 hog deers and 800 swamp deers.